damico/sky-planisphere/README.md

 # sky-planisphere
 This project is based on the work of Dominic Ford (https://in-the-sky.org/planisphere/ & https://github.com/dcf21/planisphere)

-The 3D parts were created with FreeCad 0.18.4 (https://www.freecadweb.org/)
+The 3D parts were created with FreeCad 0.18.4 (https://www.freecadweb.org/).
+Also the parts can be downloaded from here: https://www.thingiverse.com/thing:4407924

 The entire planisphere is build with 7 parts:
 1. Base (3D Printed)